Be honest. When was the last time you cleaned your makeup brushes?

 What do dirty makeup brushes mean for you?

 Still feeling unmotivated to give your grimy brushes a good cleaning?
 Here are just a few more reasons to consider:

 - Eye infection

 So, the next time something unusual appears, it might not be from the coughing little boy in your daughter’s kindergarten class or that woman who sneezed near you in the subway.
 It could very well be coming straight from your own makeup bag.

 If swiping a dirty bacteria-infested brush all over your face sends you into a disgusted shiver, let us help you really clean your makeup brushes.

 1. Remove makeup with soap or alcohol.
 First, you must remove all of the makeup from the brush.
 If washing with soap, we recommend a gentle baby shampoo.
 Wet the bristle with warm water and place a drop of liquid soap into the palm of your hand.
 Gently massage the bristles into your palm.
 Rinse well.
-Squeeze the excess moisture with a clean paper towel.
-Reshape the brush head.
-If cleansing with alcohol, simply dip your brushes bristles into a small cup of alcohol and rub any leftover product into a clean paper towel.
+Squeeze the excess moisture with a clean paper towel and reshape the brush head.
+If cleaning with alcohol, dip your brush bristles into a small cup of alcohol and rub any leftover product into a clean paper towel.
 Repeat until there is no more product on the brush.

-2. Sanitize.
+2. Disinfect.
 To get those brushes really clean, consider purchasing a UV-C light disinfection device.
-The PhoneSoap 3 takes 10 minutes to eliminate 99.99% of bacteria (see the results below).
-In fact, you can even disinfect your cosmetics as well.
-Anything that will fit into these devices, can be cleaned.
-Hairstyling tools, manicure tools, you name it!
+The PhoneSoap 3 takes 10 minutes to eliminate 99.99% of germs* (see the results below).
+In fact, you can disinfect other cosmetic tools.
+Anything that will fit into these devices (check out our large capacity HomeSoap) can be disinfected—hairstyling tools, manicure tools, you name it!